South Florida Commercial Vehicle Accident Lawyers

 If you or a loved one has been injured or killed in a Florida commercial vehicle accident, let the experienced personal injury and wrongful death attorneys at Gonzalez & Cartwright, P.A. advocate for your right to recover compensation from the responsible parties.
 In cases involving commercial vehicle accidents, it is important to remember that you are not simply dealing with another individual and his or her private insurance carrier.
 A company that owns a fleet of commercial vehicles may employ a large team of defense attorneys to help them escape liability when a driver causes an accident.
-At Gonzalez & Cartwright, P.A., our Miramar commercial vehicle accident lawyers offer bilingual legal services to protect the members of our Hispanic community following a commercial vehicle accident.
+At Gonzalez & Cartwright, P.A., our Miramar commercial vehicle accident lawyers offer bilingual legal services to protect the members of our local community following a commercial vehicle accident.
 We are here to level the playing field, and we are committed to helping you recover financially while you focus on recovering physically and emotionally.

 Establishing Liability After a South Florida Commercial Vehicle Accident